 A wrongful death lawsuit is a civil action brought by the surviving family members or beneficiaries of the deceased against the party responsible for their loved one’s death.
 Wrongful death lawsuits aim to hold the at-fault party accountable for their actions and seek compensation for damages incurred by the survivors.

-In wrongful death lawsuits, the plaintiffs must establish the following elements to prove liability:
+In wrongful death lawsuits, the plaintiffs must establish the following elements to prove negligence and liability:

 • Duty of Care: The defendant owed a duty of care to the deceased, meaning they had a legal obligation to act with reasonable care to avoid causing harm.